 Railroading is the number 1 industry of Winslow.
 First the Atlantic and Pacific Railroad, then the Santa Fe Railroad and now the Burlington Northern Santa Fe Railroad Co. are all located in Winslow.
 Approximately 1/3 of Winslow's population is made up of railroad employees and their families.

 I visited the Chamber of Commerce, located in the old Hubbell Trading Post building on 2nd Ave., then had a most wonderful lunch and exploration of La Posada, the last great railroad hotel and the last one built by the Fred Harvey Co.
 The photo (below left) is of the ballroom.
 What a gorgeous place!
-Bounded on the South side by the Santa Fe/Burlington Northern RR, on the north by Historic Route 66, the Mother Road.
+Bounded on the South side by the Santa Fe/Burlington Northern RR, and on the north by Historic Route 66, the Mother Road.
 Architect Mary Colter sure knew what she was doing.

 The Old Trails Museum in Winslow is full of photos from the old railroad days, as well as Indian artifacts.
 After spending some time there, I drove up to Homolovi State Park and hiked around the very large excavated pueblo dwelling.
 Sadly, the ruins were dug over pretty thoroughly by pot hunters before it was protected by park status.
 There were holes everywhere.